PuneetGopinath/Sanitizers/README.md

 > See also HTML_sanitization in
 [wikipedia](https://en.m.wikipedia.org/wiki/HTML_sanitization)<br>

-- ### What is SQL injection ??
+- ### What is XSS ??

-SQL injection is a method used by hackers to inject malicious SQL codes while running SQL query.
+XSS stands for Cross Site Scripting.

 - ### How can I clean user input 🧹 ?